Chris Moyles: Television presenting

 Moyles has branched out his work into television.
 In 2002, his own Channel 5 show, Live with Chris Moyles, ran five shows a week for 13 weeks.
 Moyles was replaced by Christian O'Connell, before the programme was cancelled.

 He and sidekick Dave Vitty had their own TV show, also entitled The Chris Moyles Show like their former Radio 1 show, which was aired from 1998–99 on the now-defunct UK satellite and cable channel UK Play.

 Moyles voiced the fourth and final series of Sky1 show The Villa and has occasionally presented Top of the Pops.
 He has also worked for the Comic Relief and Children in Need charities on their telecasts.

 Moyles has presented a number of episodes of Big Brother's Big Mouth.
 Daily Mirror journalist Rob Leigh once said of his Big Brother's Big Mouth presenting that "Chris Moyles may be Marmite for the ears on radio but never quite nails it on TV, even with his relative star power".
 He also presented The Big Breakfast on Channel 4 several times between 2000 and 2002.

-In 2003, Moyles presented the launch of BBC Three.
-The launch night (not to be confused with the 2022 relaunch night) was simulcast on BBC Two.

 Moyles launched a new show on Channel 4, called Chris Moyles' Quiz Night on 22 March 2009.
-The show consists of Moyles alongside three other celebrities partaking in a traditional pub-style quiz.
+The show consisted of Moyles alongside three other celebrities partaking in a traditional pub-style quiz.
 The original series had the four competing to win an item that belonged to Moyles but this has since developed into a more traditional quiz with the loser singing karaoke-style at the end of the show.
 The opening show received poor viewing figures attracting just 6% of total audience for the timeslot.
 It was continued for a second series between 26 February and 11 April 2010, a third series following between 1 November and 22 December 2010 and fourth between 15 July and 2 September 2011.
-After 5 series, the show was shelved.
+After five series, the show was shelved.

 On 24 October 2011, The Metro announced that Moyles would co-present a new dating show, The Love Machine, alongside Stacey Solomon for Sky.
 Moyles confirmed this on his radio show that morning.